 Secondly, economic modeling receives from mathematical statistics a consistent offer of techniques and methods, specially created to elaborate in conditions of uncertainty decisions rigorously substantiated in fields such as: trade, tourism, marketing, finance, agriculture, industry, property and personal insurance, economic forecast for different terms, medicine and enumeration could continue.

-This volume consists of two chapters formally numbered by 5 and 6 respectively, thus marking the continuation of the numbering started in the first volume.
-This sequel is justified mainly by the fact that the results presented in the first volume is the foundation of knowledge presented in this second volume.
+This volume is formally made up of two chapters, numbered by 5 and 6, respectively, thus marking the continuation of the numbering started in the first volume.
+This continuation is justified especially by the fact that the results presented in the first volume constitute the foundation of the knowledge presented in this second volume.

-Knowledge of probability theory presented in Chapter 5 are grouped into the following sections: introduction to probability theory, mathematical modeling of experiences , development of probabilistic model, the classical probabilistic models, random variables, the number of random variables caraceristici function characteristic of classical one-dimensional distributions, sequences of random variables.
+The knowledge of probability theory presented in Chapter 5 is grouped in the following sections: introduction to probability theory, mathematical modeling of an experiment, developments of the probabilistic model, classical probabilistic models, random variables, numerical characteristics of random variables, characteristic function, one-dimensional classical distributions, strings of random variables.